-Let’s have a bit of nostalgic fun for those who grew up with the TMNT and have children who are fans of the new Teenage Mutant Ninja Turtles cartoons and movies.
+Let's have a bit of nostalgic fun for those who grew up with the TMNT and have children who are fans of the new Teenage Mutant Ninja Turtles cartoons and movies.
 There has been an explosion of character-inspired handprint crafts these past couple of years.
-Today we are sharing how to make handprint Teenage Mutant Ninja Turtles – Leonardo (Leo) and Raphael (Raph).
-Besides being a fun mommy and me keepsake craft, it also makes a crafty bedroom decor project and also a fun activity for birthday parties and playgroups. *This post contains affiliate links.
+Today we are sharing how to make handprint Teenage Mutant Ninja Turtles - Leonardo (Leo) and Raphael (Raph). *As an Amazon associate I earn from qualifying purchases.

 Handprint Teenage Mutant Ninja Turtles